hakimjazuli/atlaAS/README.md

     >     > -   `mw.php` <-- this is middleware file
     >     > -   `other_routes.php`

+-   which in this case it will be applied to all routes(because it's on the root of your routes folder)

--   routes can also have middleware
+-   routes can also have its own middleware

 ```php
 <?php